gavin24/UpdatedTest/README.md

 The Primary key is set to auto-increment.

-TopLevelNode -
+TopLevelNode - The orignal node underneath the Home item that the current item derives from will be the TopLevelNode ID.

-ItemLevel -
+ItemLevel - The value of the level in the hierarchy the item is.

-ItemOrder -
+ItemOrder - The position of which the item should be sitting under its parent item.

-ParentId -
+ParentId - The id of the node directly about the current item in the hierarchy;

 # Web Api - Section 2